marketdesignresearch/cavis-docs/getting-started.md

 You can directly start using CAVis with the online version we have deployed for you by clicking the link in the top-right corner.

-### TODO: Step by step getting started with the deployed version

-To be filled with screenshots, etc.

 ## Deploying CAVis locally

 The server of CAVis has some limitations, especially when many users access it in parallel, because many mechanisms include solving winner determination problems.